Copyright Information for Allen INGenWeb Project

 Allen County INGenWeb Project is part of the volunteer INGenWeb Project and USGenWeb Project providing Free online genealogical information since 1996.

-We attempt to provide current links to online sources, but mistakes happen.
+We attempt to provide current links to online sources, but "link rot" is a given on the internet when pages edit or delete information.
 If you find errors or omissions please Contact Allen INGenWeb.

 What is Copyright? posted Oct 30, 2019 by the U.S. Copyright Office published January 16, 2019 on YouTube.